bbglab/openvariant/docs/user_guide/cli.rst

 Plugin command
 ################

-Actions to apply on plugins system.
-Mainly creat the template of a new plugin.
+Actions to apply on the plugins system.
+Mainly create the template of a new plugin.
 For that, these parameters can be used (to learn more about how plugins work, check :ref:`Plugin system` section):

 * ``action`` - Action to perform ['create'].